afilis/h3-shutdown-client/README.md

 Install
 ---
+You should install the server part of the program first.
-Run this command on target device (requires: systemd):
+After that run this command on target device (requires: systemd):
   make install

 Info